emsterdam1/anRNAlab-Protocols/Mutational-Profiling/MaP-RT-SSII.md

 **1.** For each sample, combine 7 µl RNA, 1 µl primer, and 2 µl of dNTPs. <br/>Denature at 68-75 °C for 5 minutes, then anneal on ice for 2 minutes.

-**2.** During incubations, assemble enough RT master mix for each sample:
+**2.** During incubations, assemble enough RT master mix for each sample, adding manganese only immediately before use:

   | Component | Concentration | Quantity |
   | ---------: | ---------: | :---------- |